Good to Know

 - Play chess, backgammon or put a puzzle together.

-- Browse the Internet.
+- Browse the Internet in the Library Lab.

 - Get Wi-Fi access, with places to plug in on the Mezzanine.